knickodem/DIFreport/README.md

 library(WBdif)
 ```

+# Workflows

-## Basic workflow
+## Basic

 The basic workflow requires only two functions:

   - `dif_data_prep()` is a pre-processing step that organizes input
     information for use in other **WBdif** functions and conducts some
     checks on the data.
-How the data is prepared effects the type of
+How the data is prepared determines the type of
-    report that will be produced.
-In general, different reports require
+    report produced.
+In general, different reports require different
-    different data preps.
+    data preps.

   - `summary_report()` is a wrapper around all of the other functions
     needed to run the analysis and produce the report.
 The function
     offers a variety of options to customize the both the analysis and
     reporting.
 For more details on each option see the [Advanced
     workflow](#advanced) section.
-Given the All-in-One nature of
+Given the all-in-one nature of
     `summary_report()`, the code will usually take several minutes to
     run before producing the report.